nearform/slack-knowledgebase-chatgpt-responder/packages/slack-bot-js/README.md

 Create a new slack workspace and a new Slack application or use an existing one.

-Please refer to https://slack.dev/bolt-python/tutorial/getting-started to have a general understanding of how `bolt-python` works and how to setup a Slack app to interact with the bot.
+Please refer to https://slack.dev/bolt-js/tutorial/getting-started to have a general understanding of how `@slack/bolt` works and how to setup a Slack app to interact with the bot.

 ### Environment variables